Svante Thunberg: Life and career

 Thunberg's first daughter, Greta, was born on 3 January 2003, and her parents married in July 2004.
-They had a second daughter, Beata, in 3 November 2005.
-Ernman’s career was just taking off in 2003, and Thunberg stayed at home to look after their children, selling his Porsche.
+They had a second daughter, Beata, on 3 November 2005.
+Ernman's career was just taking off in 2003, and Thunberg stayed at home to look after their daughters, selling his Porsche.
 Ernman was increasingly in demand for overseas appearances, and the whole family would travel to these together.
 Ernman did not drive, while Thunberg could provide transport when needed.
-He also acted as manager for his wife’s singing career.
+He also acted as manager for his wife's singing career.

 In 2020, Thunberg was credited as lyricist on an album by the singing group Ex Animo.

 Climate

-Thunberg did not initially support his daughter's (Greta) school strike for the climate, which begun in August 2018.
+Thunberg did not initially support his daughter's school strike for the climate, which began in August 2018.
 He believed that she should attend school and not miss classes.
 His message to her was "If you are going to do this, you are going to do it by yourself."

 In September 2018 Thunberg said "Greta forced us to change our lives, I didn’t have a clue about the climate.
 We started looking into it, reading all the books."
 In December, he told a conference in Katowice that he and his wife had given up flying.